Rexeh/joystick-diagrams/docs/plugins.md

 At this time, Plugins can only use native Python packages or those utilised by 1st party modules.
 If you should require some additional libraries in order to write your plugin then open for discussion.

 ## Configuration Management
-Parser Plugins are responsible for their own configuration, choice of how to persist the data for your plugin is yours, but you can also follow convention.
+Parser Plugins are responsible for their own configuration, choice of how to persist the data for your plugin is yours.

+- Data is stored in the Users AppData directory, for this you can use the **get_plugin_data_path** method on Plugin Interface to obtain your file path at runtime.
+- Additionally a helper method **get_plugin_data** exists to return all currently files/folders as a list[Path]

 ### load_data()
 This method should restore any relevant data to your plugin. load_data() is called as part of the plugin loading mechanism.